Weather StoryAlmanac, microseasons, and the day's weather story.

 When does it freeze in Miami Gardens?

-Miami Gardens's last spring frost usually falls around mid-February, and the first fall frost arrives around mid-December.
+Miami Gardens's last spring frost lands near mid-February, and in Miami Gardens the first fall frost follows around mid-December.

 What is the rainy season in Miami Gardens?